MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Partitions and Hierarchies

-The Generic CSV Connector will build a distinct distinguished name (DN) for every user and group record in its connector space, following this LDAP format:
+The GCSV Connector will build a distinct distinguished name (DN) for every user and group record in its connector space, following this LDAP format:

-CN=[ANCHOR_VALUE],Object=[User/Group],O=CSV
+`CN=[ANCHOR_VALUE],Object=User|Group,O=CSV`

 The following image is an example of the Partitions and Hierarchies page.